fluent/fluentd-docs-gitbook/articles/kubernetes-fluentd.md

 agent that take cares of log collection, parsing and distribution:
 [Fluentd](http://www.fluentd.org).

-The following document focus on how to deploy Fluentd in Kubernetes and extend the possibilities to have different destinations for your logs.
+The following document focuses on how to deploy Fluentd in Kubernetes and extend the possibilities to have different destinations for your logs.